 - Use Google Search Console to fix the following: 404 crawl errors, 500 crawl errors, Duplicate meta tags (title tags, meta descriptions), Missing meta tags

-- Use Screaming Frog (quite literally the best-valued SEO tool ever) to find technical errors like 302 redirects that should be 301s, multiple redirect chains, broken links, orphaned pages, and other crawl problems.
+- Use Screaming Frog (quite literally the best-valued SEO tool ever) or Website Auditor to find technical errors like 302 redirects that should be 301s, multiple redirect chains, broken links, orphaned pages, and other crawl problems.

 2. Category Page Specific